-ID Project Name Project Purpose and Outcome Estimated Budget A-3 Pedestrian Safety: Inventory, survey, and assess Inner Core and Suburban roadway and street Intersection and mid-block crosswalks for existing conditions and identify pedestrian safety deficiencies/ threats needing remedial actions and/or facilities.
-Locations of pedestrian crossings (i.e., formal and informal "desire lines") are frequent sites of pedestrian- vehicle conflicts, crashes, and injuries/fatalities.
+ID Project Name Project Purpose and Outcome Estimated Budget Source Staff Comments A-3 Pedestrian Safety: Inventory, survey, and assess Inner Core and Suburban roadway and street Intersection and mid-block crosswalks for existing conditions and identify pedestrian safety deficiencies/threats needing remedial actions and/or facilities.
+Locations of pedestrian crossings (i.e., formal and informal "desire lines") are frequent sites of pedestrian-vehicle conflicts, crashes, and injuries/fatalities.
 Such problem areas persist, despite attention given to pavement markings, traffic control lights, and other measures.
 Sometimes the situation is an uneven implementation of Complete Street design guidance; sometimes it is due to lack of context-sensitive common sense; other times vehicle speed or curb enforcement is not applied.
 Other times, pedestrians themselves act irresponsibly, are distracted from awareness of surroundings.
 A too-frequent problem occurs in (often retail) areas with dense curbside parking available to mixed sizes and types of vehicles.
 The common situation is with a crosswalk (even a marked one) that permits vehicle parking too close to a pedestrian's entry point to the crosswalk.
 In these cases, the view of the pedestrian to oncoming/upstream traffic is severely diminished or totally obstructed until the pedestrian is already walking perhaps 10 feet into the crosswalk, often too late for a driver to adjust.
 This situation is a pedestrian threat with any vehicle parked too close to the crosswalk, but is especially dangerous when a vehicle is large, such as SUVs, mini vans, delivery vans/vehicles, trucks.
 Consistent and enforced remedy is needed in all such (municipal) crosswalk locations.
 To avoid unsafe perpetuation from debate or confusion, a suggestion is there should be a universal ban on any vehicle parking within 15 feet upstream from a crosswalk, mid-block, or intersection.
 To rely on each of the Commonwealth's 351 municipalities to adhere to implementing such a policy almost falls into the realm of fantasy.
 Once the type and degree of the problem situations are identified by CTPS, ultimately, this pedestrian safety measure would best come in the form of a statewide law from the State House.
-LAND U SE, ENVIRONMENT, A 1 Opportunities This study will analyze and identify ways for the MPO to support TOD in the Boston region, through policy
+John McQueen, Email LAND U ISE, ENVIRONMENT, A AND ECONOMY L-1 Opportunities for the MPO to Support TOD This study will analyze and identify ways for the MPO to support TOD in the Boston region, through policy and/or investment.
+The FFY 2022 TDM study surfaced the idea of the MPO helping the Commonwealth enforce the MBTA Communities TOD zoning through TIP criteria revisions or similar policy options.
+This study would engage MPO members, policy experts, and others about the feasibility of this and other ways for the MPO to support TOD throughout the region.
 This would be primarily a policy study, with intensive engagement work among the MPO board, planning professionals, and other policy specialists.
 There may be some public engagement work as well.
 The study would likely involve interviews and focus groups and culminate in a series of MPO Board discussions.

-Staff will prepare a report and lead discussions at the MPO board.
+Staff will prepare a report and lead discussions at the MPO board. \$40,000-\$60,000 Staff Survey